Light Turkey Cutlets Stroganoff

 - 2 tablespoons butter, divided

 - 3/4 cup reduced-sodium chicken broth

 - 1/4 cup sherry or additional reduced-sodium chicken broth

 - 1/2 cup reduced-fat sour cream

 - In a shallow bowl, mix flour and 1/4 teaspoon each salt and pepper.
 Dip cutlets in flour mixture to coat both sides; shake off excess.

 - Place a large nonstick skillet coated with cooking spray over medium heat.
-In batches, cook turkey in 1 tablespoon butter 2-3 minutes on each side or until meat is no longer pink.
+In batches, cook turkey in 1 tablespoon butter until meat is no longer pink, 2-3 minutes on each side.
 Remove from pan; keep warm.
 Wipe pan clean if necessary.

 - In same skillet, heat remaining butter over medium-high heat.
 Add mushrooms and onion; cook and stir until tender.
 Stir in broth and sherry.
 Bring to a boil; cook just until liquid is almost evaporated.
 Stir in sour cream, tarragon and the remaining salt and pepper; heat through (do not allow to boil).
 Serve with turkey.